TheDodylectableX/io_scene_xrm/README.md

 # io_scene_xrm
-A Blender 3.X/4.X+ plugin to import and export models for Legacy of Kain: Soul Reaver I-II Remastered and Tomb Raider I-V Remastered models
+A Blender 3.X/4.X+ **work-in-progress** plugin to import and export models for Legacy of Kain: Soul Reaver I-II Remastered and Tomb Raider I-V Remastered models, expect it to be updated in the near future.
 ***(THIS PLUGIN WAS TESTED WITH STEAM VERSIONS OF THE GAMES, OTHER VERSIONS ARE UNTESTED!)***
+***(HAND AND HEAD MODELS ON TOMB RAIDER ARE UNSUPPORTED, EXPORT IS WORK IN PROGRESS)***

 # Features
 - **Global**: Functions and parsers are well-documented and print information in the System Console. *(In case you're curious or troubleshooting)*